StebihN/Business_Marketing_AI/frontend/README.md

 # Bussiness Marketing AI - Frontend
 The frontend of this app was built using React and Electron.
-It provides a basic user interface to interact with the backedn and generate marketing material.
+It provides a basic user interface to interact with the backend and generate marketing material.

 ## Instructions:
 1. npm install